Ready, Set, Go! What you need to know about raising capital. Part 5: Post Raise Reality

 A major reason for raising in the first place is to fund team growth across all functions.
 Increasing sales & marketing (for the growth you’re aiming at), upsizing delivery customer success (to make sure you keep clients happy), and building sales and finance ops (to stay on top of everything) are important now.
 For example when we’ve been acting as a fractional CFO for a startup this is often where we’ll help to hire our permanent ongoing replacement – it’s a great milestone which we celebrate.

 Sourcing applicants, managing the recruitment process and employee onboarding takes a LOT of effort.
 You want to hire the right people, assimilate them into the culture, and make them happy and effective as quickly as possible.
-So if you’re not quite ready for wearing yet another ‘hat’ being the People and Culture Manager, then it’s worth looking at technology solutions like Rippling and Employment Hero, as well as using outside HR consultants to take some of the load off
+So if you’re not quite ready for wearing yet another ‘hat’ being the People and Culture Manager, then it’s worth looking at technology solutions like Rippling and Employment Hero, as well as using outside HR consultants to take some of the load off.

 raising capital post team meeting